FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

   )
   return login_url
 ```

 We'll build this using variables as the components would differ between local, staging, and production setups.
-We tell Django where to find our FusionAuth app, which App ID to authenticate with, and where FusionAuth should redirect the user once log in is completed.
+We tell Django where to find our FusionAuth app, which Application Id to authenticate with, and where FusionAuth should redirect the user once login is completed.

-Now add a helper function to check if everything went OK with the users log in.
-This is the fairly complex OAuth dance that proves identity in several steps.
+Now add a helper function to check if everything went okay with the users log in.
+This is the fairly complex OAuth dance that proves identity in several steps:

 ```python
 def user_login_ok(request):